Nevenall/ghosting-the-edge/04 Rules to Break.md

 The opposition for a hacking montage is generally the highest barrier or hardening rating out of all the nodes being hacked.
 You can crack through multiple barrier programs in a single montage.

 The system can present active opposition as appropriate, and many will.
-If there are noteworthy defenses beyond just the barrier program, give the system an aspect for those and bump up the opposition. **Black IC**, or **Hackers Watching Everything** for example.
+If there are noteworthy defenses beyond just the barrier program, give the system an aspect for those and bump up the opposition. {Black IC}, or {Hackers Watching Everything} for example.

 ##### Succeeding At a Cost

 You can use the {{{succeed at a cost}}} concept from {{overcome}} actions when someone fails a hacking montage, even if they're trying to {{attack}}.

 The cost to succeed can be based on the qualities of the system you're hacking.
-For example, most serious secure nets have **Black IC** which can inflict stress as a cost.
+For example, most serious secure nets have {Black IC} which can inflict stress as a cost.
 One or two for a minor cost, and perhaps even a major consequence for a major cost.

 ###### Example Costs